Najoj/programming-haskell/README.md

 Exercises from the book Programming in Haskell by Graham Hutton (second edition)

-> The new edition uses the Glasgow Haskell Compiler (GHC), and is fully compatible with the latest version of the language, including recent changes concerning applicative, monadic, foldable and treversable types.
+> The new edition uses the Glasgow Haskell Compiler (GHC), and is fully compatible with the latest version of the language, including recent changes concerning applicative, monadic, foldable and traversal types.

 I will do the exercises with
 *The Glorious Glasgow Haskell Compilation System, version 8.4.4*.